About colour theory

 - Colour in printed images

-The aspect of colour theory concerned with how-to methods for working with colour in different situations aims to answer questions about:
+The aspect of colour theory concerned with how-to methods for managing colour in different situations aims to answer questions about:

 - The differences between mixing coloured lights, pigment or inks.